lmalexander/myweakframe/README.md

 # myweakframe1
-a rebuild of myweakframe 1.0
+a rebuild & stabilization of myweakframe 1.0